joiellantero/flipper/macos/badUSB/keychain_stealer/README.md

 **Process**
   1. Opens a terminal and disables the shell history
   2. Locates the encrypted keychain file
-  3. Send the files to the threat actor's Telegram
+  3. Send the files to the Telegram C2 channel

 **Dependencies**
   1. Telegram